-The table below sets forth the material sources and amounts of outstanding debt obligations that were used to fund LIIF's operations in the past five years.6
+The table below sets forth the material sources and amounts of outstanding debt obligations that were used to fund LIIF's operations in the past five years.
+See the discussion below, under the heading "Available Credit and Liquidity," for additional information relating to lines of credit that are included in this table.